• Skip to primary navigation

 Mix everything together and form into small, 2-inch patties.
 Coat the patties with Panko crumbs and sauté them until they're golden brown.

-22 uncooked Royal Thai Crab Cakes on a parchment lined baking tray
+22 uncooked crab Cakes on a parchment lined baking tray

 When you sauté the crab cakes, they get a beautiful golden brown crispy crust.